mierak/rmpc/README.md

   - Every keybind can be changed, vim-like by default
 - Ranger/LF-like three-column browser through your music library
 - Basic playlist management
-- Basic CLI to support scripting
+- Support scripting through basic CLI mode and script hooks

 And more to come